orlof/xcb3-ext/readme.md

 #### Line-by-Line Explanation:

 - `INCLUDE "lib_gfx.bas"`:
-  This line imports the graphics library named "lib_gfx.bas".
+  This line imports the graphics library "lib_gfx.bas".
 This library contains all the subroutines and functions required for graphical operations.

 - `CONST TRUE = $ff` and `CONST FALSE = 0`:
   These lines define cosmetic constants `TRUE` and `FALSE` which represent binary true and false values, respectively.